 Why You’ll Probably Need to Retire Earlier Than You Think—And How to Not Go Broke

-When it comes to retirement planning, there’s a broad range of preparedness.
-Perhaps you’ve figured out exactly how much money you need to retire, authored a brilliant saving plan, and even researched the best states to retire in.
+Regarding retirement planning, there’s a broad range of preparedness.
+Perhaps you’ve figured out exactly how much money you need to retire, authored a brilliant saving plan, and even researched the best states.
 Or maybe you’re on the other end of the spectrum: way behind on building wealth and in danger of running out of money in retirement—not exactly an ideal situation after your earning power has expired.

-No matter what your plan (or non-plan), when it comes to retirement, expectations rarely match reality.
+No matter what your plan (or non-plan) is, expectations rarely match reality regarding retirement.
 A new report makes that clearer than ever.

 Retirement Expectations vs. Reality